eugeneloza/castle-editor-tutorial/README.md

   AnimationDuration = 0.3;
 ```

-This specifies the animation duration - 1 second.
+This specifies the animation duration - 0.3 seconds.
 Now in `TStateGameOver` let's create a `private` variable:

 ```Pascal
 type